dendriel/npc-data-manager-auth/README.md

 service user, use the user `create user` to add a new user, then manually set the "service" flag to true in the database for the new user.

-Service users authentication tokens don't expire.
-So it's necessary to generate it only once via `Authenticate` API.
+Service users authentication tokens have an expiration time of 30 days.
+This forces a token rotation, thus it's necessary to regenerate the token each 30 days via `Authenticate` API.

 ## Dockerfile